 On April 22, the CVFPC co-hosted a farmers meeting to understand the needs of food growers at this time.
 Results from this meeting can be found here.

-Before the pandemic hit the CVFPC has hosted a strategic planning session to clarify its priorities and sort itself into subcommittees.
-Since then, the CVFPC has done some work to look at the proposed subcommittees and what has emerged and is putting its energy into developing some of these areas:
+Before the pandemic hit, the CVFPC hosted a strategic planning session to clarify priorities and disperse into subcommittees.
+Since then, the CVFPC has re-evaluated and finalized these subcommittee divisions as follows:

-The Food Supply Disruption Subcommittee formed at the end of April with the purpose of:
+The Food Supply Disruption Subcommittee with the purpose of:

-2. Advocating that our emergency response and governments have food security and food supply issues and planning on their agendas
+- Advocating for emergency response and government to add food security and food supply issues to their agendas

-3. Helping to ensure that food supply and food security planning is part of any emergency response in the future.
+- Helping to ensure that food supply and food security planning is part of any and all emergency responses in the future